 Some CSBO actions specific to Tihange 1 unit have been included in the action plan of the Long Term Operation of this reactor and are no more considered in the stress test action plan.
-Nevertheless, these actions are ongoing and have to be finalized before the second outage of the reactor following its lifetime extension (2016).
 This is specifically the case for the actions that will enhance the autonomy of the EAS auxiliary feedwater reservoir and will add an auxiliary feedwater pump.